 General workgroup process and guidelines

-- Review existing mapping data for Area X and consider refinements/gaps/next steps.
+- Evaluate existing mapping data for Area X and update as needed.

 - Review outcomes and refine as necessary to ensure continued value and appropriateness.